 4. Keep An Open Mind

 When the customer subsequently identifies additional elements, a reference is made to the contract.
-Start by reminding them what your original scope of work entailed – is the additions described or alluded to?
+Start by reminding them what your original scope of work entailed – are the additions described or alluded to?
 If not, then the new development is outside scope.
 When a client approaches you with additional requests, present them with two options: You can either add on the requested work for an additional expense, or you can proceed with the agreed-upon scope of work.
 This gives the client a simple choice, and you won’t lose out on your own time and compensation.

 Manage the Relationship Between the Business and Development